muzammil-zaidi/OOP-Project/README.md

 | Syed Muhammad Muzammil Zaidi | 24k-0887   |
 | Muhammad Ateeb Ali           | 24k-0839   |

 ### Introduction
 Our AI chatbot is designed to engage in meaningful conversations, answer user queries, and assist with various tasks in a user-friendly environment.
 The chatbot leverages an interactive interface, recognizing user inputs and responding accordingly.
-The project focuses on making the chatbot more human-like by implementing natural language processing techniques.
+The project focuses on making the chatbot more human-like.

 ### Problem Statement
 Many AI chatbots lack depth and fluidity in conversations, often providing generic or irrelevant responses.
 Additionally, most chatbots do not learn from previous interactions, making them inefficient for long-term user engagement.
 Implementing file handling for chat history storage and retrieval is also challenging, requiring optimized data management techniques.